yoep/AreaControl/README.md

 Closes the road closest to the player & cleans the road area from wrecks and death bodies (integration with Arrest Manager).

 - Calls backup vehicles for closing the road (securing the area & redirecting the traffic)
-- Auto call coroner service for death bodies
+- Auto call coroner service for death bodies (animated)
-- Auto call tow trucks for wrecks
+- Auto call tow trucks for wrecks (animated)
 - Reopen the closed road

 ### Redirect Traffic
 Redirects the traffic from the side of the road.
 This will make it safer for you to work.

 - Call one backup vehicle which will redirect the traffic
+- Auto places cones for redirecting the traffic (optional)

 ## Planned Features